12 Fun and Frugal Ways to Connect with Your Children

-One of the comments we get a lot from their friends, teachers and others is how close we are.
+One of the comments we get a lot from our friends, teachers and others is about our relationship with our kids, how open my kids are with me, how close we all are, the things we do together etc.

-Recently, I’ve been asked more about what we do, how we are close and for some tips for others.
+Recently, we’ve been asked more about what we do, how we are close and tips in general to raise kids who are close to their parents and each other.

 It most definitely is not about what you buy them, how many gifts they get or the size of your house!